CSS VARIABLE

 CSS variables are used to store a value that can be used frequently in the HTML document.

-The variables are defined by a name preceded by double dash and value is assigned to the variable after a colon.
-Example: --my-color: teal;
+The variables are defined by a name preceded by a double dash (--) and a value is assigned to the variable after a colon.
+Example: --nav-color: red

 }